 Many students are thrilled to simply obtain an internship in their chosen field.
-Caitlin Clarkin not only achieved that goal, but interned at the first institution in the world to focus exclusively on cancer research—Roswell Park Cancer Institute.
+Caitlin Clarkin not only achieved that goal, but interned at the first institution in the world to focus exclusively on cancer research—Roswell Park Comprehensive Cancer Center.

 “Gregg Shutts, our physician assistant program director, coordinated an information session with Dr. Adam Kisailus, the internship program director at Roswell,” said Clarkin.
 “Dr. Kisailus spoke about the work being conducted at Roswell, internship opportunities, and the online application process.
 The idea of working at Roswell intrigued me and I applied.”